Murdoch editors must have known of phone hacking, court hears

 Six others including senior figures from Murdoch's British newspaper arm, then known as News International, and Brooks's husband Charlie are also on trial, and all deny the charges.

-Edis said Brooks had sanctioned illegal payments to public officials, including one for nearly 40,000 pounds to a senior Ministry of Defence official.
+Edis said Brooks had sanctioned illegal payments to public officials, including one for nearly 40,000 pounds ($64,000) to a senior Ministry of Defense official.

 When police finally began to reveal the truth, Brooks and her husband, both close friends of Cameron, along with other News International figures mounted a cover-up by trying to dispose of old notebooks and computers, Edis said.